Dzwriters/dzwriters.com/content/english/about.md

 button: 'About us'
 weight: 2
 ---

-**DzWriters Community** Across various platforms is a participatory way for Algerians to share their knowledge and experience with others. **The DzWriters Community** allows us to connect with each other, learn from each other, and build projects of mutual benefit.
+The **DzWriters community** is the perfect place for Algerians to share their knowledge and experience with others.
+With a participatory approach, everyone can benefit from the wealth of information and expertise available within the community.

-To stay informed of our work, we recommend that you subscribe to our mailing list and follow us on various social networks.
-Through this we try to jot down the information that we are discussing on different platforms to make it available to more people.
+Do you have a passion for writing?
+Do you want to be part of a community of like-minded individuals who are committed to supporting and celebrating each other's work?
+If so, then the DzWriters community is for you!

- The DzWriters community site is hosted on github, which enables anyone to contribute to its content and enrich it further.
+**DzWriters** is a group of Algerians from all over the world who are dedicated to supporting and promoting each other's work.
+We offer a variety of resources and opportunities for our members to connect with each other, including an [clubhouse club](https://www.clubhouse.com/club/dz-writers?utm_medium=ch_club&utm_campaign=MgXI5N0UXD06HeczjptNpw-242175), [newsletter](https://dzwriters.com/newsletter/), and [telegram group](https://t.me/+x5A1DkIn-60wNzE8).
+We also offer a variety of ways for our members to get involved in the community, including volunteer opportunities and special events.

-The idea of **DzWriters** started on the clubhouse platform and is developing day by day to include the rest of the platforms.
-If you want to be part of this community, and done in the spirit of participation, we invite you to join the **DzWriters community** where you will find all the support through the following form:
+If you're interested in joining the **DzWriters community**, please fill out the form below. *We look forward to hearing from you!*

 <iframe